topo-gps/ios-manual/en/waypoints_create_map.rst

 Creating waypoints on the map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By pressing long on the map an icon will appear.
+If you press with one finger long on the map an icon will appear.
 An example is shown in the figure below:

 .. figure:: _static/waypoints-create-map1.jpg
    :height: 568px